 Scope of the O-NIRSA

-The Ordinance to the Federal Act on Protection Against Hazards Arising from Non-Ionising Radiation and Sound (O-NIRSA) comes into force on June 1st 2019 and applies to all types of events involving laser radiation, independently of whether they take place in buildings or in the open air.
-Such events not only include laser shows, but also holographic projections and astronomy presentations.
-In the context of this Ordinance an event involving laser radiation is that part of an event, in which the laser radiation from a laser device is visible to the audience or third parties.
+The Ordinance to the Federal Act on Protection against Non-ionising Radiation and Sound (O-NIRSA) came into force on 1 June 2019 and applies to all types of events involving laser radiation, independently of whether they take place in buildings or in the open air.
+Such events include not only laser shows but also holographic projections and astronomy presentations.
+In the context of this Ordinance, an event involving laser radiation is the part of an event in which the laser radiation from a laser device is visible to the audience or third parties.
 A laser device may consist of any number of laser projectors, of which each may possess one or more lasers.

 Competence for laser devices of Classes 1M, 2M, 3R, 3B or 4

-Anyone who carries out an event involving laser radiation of classes 1M, 2M, 3R, 3B or 4 must appoint a person with a certificate level 2 for events with laser radiation in the audience zone and with a certificate level 1 for events with no laser radiation in the audience zone.
+Anyone who carries out an event involving class 1M, 2M, 3R, 3B or 4 laser radiation must appoint a person with a certificate level 2 for events with laser radiation in the audience zone and with a certificate level 1 for events with no laser radiation in the audience zone.
 The competent person is responsible for the design of a laser light show as well as for the installation and operation of the laser system used at the event.
-The person shall fully meet the O-NIRSA requirements that are based on the Standard SN EN 60825-1:2014.
-Events with no laser radiation in the audience zone may be carried out by either by a person with a certificate of competence level 1 or 2.
+The person shall fully meet the O-NIRSA requirements, which are based on the SN EN 60825-1:2014 standard.
+Events with no laser radiation in the audience zone may be carried out by a person with either a certificate of competence level 1 or 2.
 A certificate of competence level 2 is in any case required for the notification, planning, installation and operation of laser equipment of an event involving laser radiation in the audience zone.
-The document O-NIRSA: Events involving Laser Radiation (PDF, 136 kB, 27.02.2019) contains an overview of the regulations of the O-NIRSA and describes who bears the responsibility, what competence level is required, who files the notification, and who is responsible for operating the laser equipment on site and staging the event.
+The document O-NIRSA: Events involving Laser Radiation (PDF, 169 kB, 24.01.2020) contains an overview of the O-NIRSA regulations and describes who bears the responsibility, what competence level is required, who files the notification and who is responsible for operating the laser equipment on site and staging the event.

 The Federal Office of Public Health (FOPH) is responsible for enforcing the regulations on events involving laser radiation.
 The FOPH runs a notification portal and examines the submitted notifications.
 For complex cases the FOPH may commission a measurement company for the risk assessment.
 The FOPH monitors compliance with the O-NIRSA and may, in order to ensure public safety, order immediate measures directly on site.